 It may be many other things.

-Above all, however, it’s a visionary step change that results from detailed analysis of quantitative metrics, salesperson feedback and qualitative input from success and failure with leads, prospects and customers.
+Above all, however, it’s a visionary step change that results from detailed analysis of quantitative metrics, salesperson feedback and qualitative input on success and failure from leads, prospects and customers.

-These leaps require a formal, structured transformational project.
+These major leaps require a formal, structured transformational project.

 You need to do all the things you expect from a successful project: robust business case; clearly defined scope; agreed goals and objectives; realistic implementation plan.

-But you know where the process starts.
-It starts with feedback and input from external sources, combined with innovation to product a best-in-market revenue cycle.
+But you know where it starts.
+It starts with feedback and input from external sources, combined with innovation to produce a best-in-market revenue cycle.

 “You know what?” says Jack Kosakowski at the end of the Sales Hacker panel discussion.

-One that can play-out in your business if you follow these five compelling recommendations for Sales and Marketing Alignment.
+A relationship that can play-out in your business if you follow these five compelling strategies on Sales and Marketing Alignment.

 If you got value from this article: